 Working as a team momentum builds, problems are solved, knowledge is exchanged and with understanding comes cooperation.
 What we learn becomes taught.

-The bay ceiling is pragmatically insulated with ridged foam board.
+The bay ceiling is pragmatically insulated with rigid foam board.
 This allows a thinner but warmer bay ceiling not under the loft insulation.
-Plywood ensures the ridged foam insulation sandwich is held tight and the curtains can be secured anywhere.
+Plywood ensures the rigid foam insulation sandwich is held tight and the curtains can be secured anywhere.

 The wall was easy to plaster, having been cast flat and having the open surface to accept the plaster.
 A fine fibreglass mesh is added to the base coat, this acts as a trowel guide, ensuring the surface remains flat and ready to receive the top coat.

 The woodwork is pinned back in place prior to the top coat of plaster being applied.

 Baumit KG 30 top coat.
 Lime plaster has a much longer working time to get it smooth.